 Intellectual Property (IP) drives a large segment of today’s global economy.
-Valuable IP rights may exist in products and services we see, hear and use every day.
-To maximize the value of your property, it is important to take proactive steps to protect your assets.
-That is why our attorneys listen to you to understand your needs and goals.
+Valuable IP rights may exist in products and services we see, hear, and use every day.
+To maximize the value of your property, it is essential to take proactive steps to protect your assets.
+Our attorneys listen to you to understand your needs and goals.

-Intellectual Property (IP) is a general term for categories of rights in intangible creations of the mind.
-There are four main categories your intellectual property may fall under.
+Intellectual property is a general term for the categories of rights in intangible creations of the mind.
+Your intellectual property may fall under four main categories: patents, copyright, trademarks, and trade secrets.
 Carlile Patchen & Murphy LLP attorneys will work with you to achieve your strategic objectives and protect your intellectual property.

-What is a Copyright?
-Copyright protects works of authorship fixed in any tangible form or medium of expression.
-Protection includes expressive works like art, music, dance, literature and also software.
+What can be copyrighted?
+Copyright protects works of authorship fixed in any tangible form or medium of expression, including:

 What works are not protected by copyright?

 What is a Trademark?
-A trademark protects product, service and company identifiers like brands, logos and package designs.
-They identify which person or company is the source or origin of goods and services, and distinguishes the trademarked goods and services from those made or sold by others.
+A trademark protects products, services, and company identifiers like brands, logos, and package designs.
+They identify which person or company is the source or origin of goods and services and distinguishes the trademarked goods and services from those made or sold by others.

 Trademarks may take the form of:

 Trademarks consisting of colors or packages, products, store designs, or combinations of these features are referred commonly to as “trade dress.”

 Does my trademark need to be registered?
 Unregistered trademarks may be protectable under so-called “common law” rights, but these are limited in both geographic reach and the types of remedies available.
 Registration at the state and federal levels brings many benefits, including a presumption of validity, statewide or nationwide protection, and statutory and enhanced damages recovery.